 (c) By telephone, on the contact number published on our website

 3 OUR COMMITMENT TO PROTECTING YOUR PRIVACY

-3.1 Synchronicity Therapy is committed to protecting your privacy.
+3.1 Jill Guest Psychotherapy and Counselling is committed to protecting your privacy.
 The pages on the Website do not collect any Information, except the contact form that you complete.
 Sometimes we need Information to provide the services to our clients.
 This document is designed to give you a clear explanation of our data processing policies.
 Please see below for further information.
 If you have any questions or concerns relating to our use of your Information and/or data protection, please contact the Data Controller, see above, 2.1.

 4 INFORMATION COLLECTED